-- That officers from children's services, the NHS and other bodies were invited to a future meeting to give them the reassurance on their implementation plan for the new changes to the mental capacity act with effect from March 2022 be approved. - 2) That a recommendation to the Children and Lifelong Learning Scrutiny panel that they were also reassured of the same process within children's services be approved. - 3) That Cabinet engaged with the Humber Coast and Vale integrated care system to highlight the existing local authority good practice in relation to the Mental Capacity Act and deprivation of liberty safeguards be approved; - 4) That Cabinet sought assurance from HCV to a "one system approach" to the implementation of liberty protection safeguards to ensure: - Responsible bodies have a consistent approach to training their workforce to deliver the new guidance. - A single approach to recruitment of AMCPs, to ensure and an adequate supply of appropriate workers. - A single approach to systems and data sharing, to ensure delays are avoided in placing people under the relevant safeguards be approved. - 5) That Cabinet asked the HCV ICS to consider whether a section 75 agreement with one or more local authorities to lead the implementation of LPS would be an appropriate vehicle to achieve 1 and 2 above be approved.
+- 1. That officers from children's services, the NHS and other bodies be invited to a future meeting of this panel to provide reassurance on their implementation plan for the new changes to the Mental Capacity Act with effect from March 2022. - 2.
+That it be recommended to the Children and Lifelong Learning Scrutiny Panel that it also be reassured of the same process within children's services. - 3.
+That Cabinet be recommended to engage with the Humber Coast and Vale integrated care system to highlight the existing local authority good practice in relation to the Mental Capacity Act and deprivation of liberty safeguards. - 4.
+That Cabinet be recommended to seek assurance from Humber Coast and Vale to a "one system approach" to the implementation of liberty protection safeguards to ensure: - Responsible bodies have a consistent approach to training their workforce to deliver the new guidance. - A single approach to recruitment of Approved Mental Capacity Professionals (AMCPs) to ensure an adequate supply of appropriate workers. - A single approach to systems and data sharing, to ensure delays are avoided in placing people under the relevant safeguards. - 5.
+That Cabinet be recommended to ask the Humber Coast and Vale integrated care system to consider whether a section 75 agreement with one or more local authorities to lead the implementation of LPS would be an appropriate way forward.